Timdavidcole/zapper-front-end-tim-cole/README.md

 Only thing I might change is to create some proper custom components for the major elements, although this might be overkill for a project this small.

+I could also have used a CSS pre-processor, but again, might be a little overkill for a project this size.

 ## Tech Stack

 * HTML5 Boilerplate (bare bones project template)